cython/cython/docs/src/userguide/faq.rst

 How do I speed up the C compilation?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Especially with large modules, the code that Cython generates can take the C compiler quite some time to optimise.
+**Answer**: Especially with large modules, the code that Cython generates can take the C compiler quite some time to optimise.
 This is usually ok for production builds, but during development, this can get in the way.

 It can substantially speed up the C compiler runs to disable the code optimisation, e.g. by setting the environment variable ``CFLAGS="-O0 -ggdb"`` on Linux or MacOS, which also enables full debugging symbols for better crash reports and debugger usage.
 For MSVC on Windows, you can pass the option ``/Od`` to disable all optimisations.